Berlin: Franziska Giffey sworn in as first elected female mayor | DW | 21.12.2021

 Giffey, who served as Germany's family minister until her resignation in May this year, had needed at least 74 votes for her election.
 She now heads the German capital's local government; a coalition of the center-left SPD, environmentalist Greens and the socialist Left Party, which together has 92 deputies.

-While Giffey is the first woman to be elected as mayor of Berlin, the SPD's Louise Schroeder did serve as acting mayor from May 1947 until December 1948.

-Schroeder had been deputy mayor was appointed to the top job after the first post-World War II mayor resigned.

-Giffey served as minister for women and families in former Chancellor Angela Merkel's last government until her resignation amid allegations of plagiarism in her doctoral thesis.
+Giffey resigned from Chancellor Angela Merkel's last government amid allegations of plagiarism in her doctoral thesis.
 She was later stripped of her doctorate.

+Before joining the national government in 2018, Giffey had previously been known to many Berliners as the mayor of the German capital's Neukölln district.

+In her new role, she has identified housing as a top priority with rising rents a hot issue in Berlin.

 rc/rt (dpa, AFP)